top of page

 Name the Story

 Our minds like to create stories.
-Stories about our past, our future, who we are, etc. What story is Your Mind telling You now?
+Stories about our past, our future, who we are, etc. What story is Your Mind telling You RIGHT now?
 Is it the "I'll never change story," for example?
 See if you can notice the story without getting caught up in the plot.
-Tell yourself: "Aha, here comes the XYZ story.
+Observe: "Aha, here comes the XYZ story!
 I know that one!"
-And then choose actions based on your values.
+Practice observing the stories your mind tells, while you choose actions that enhance your life.

 Unhook

 Sometimes we can get hooked by a thought or a feeling.
 It grabs us by the gut and starts to pull us around… just like a fish on a hook.
-If you have taken the bait, see if you can unhook and get back on your values.
+If you have taken the bait, see if you can unhook from your thoughts and engage in something that matters to you .

 Funny Voice